gpsaggese-org/umd_classes/class_project/data605/Spring2026/projects/UmdTask401_DATA605_Spring2026_Langchain_and_Neo4j/README.md

 ---

-## Results
+## Expected Results

 Sample natural language queries and results:

 **Q: List movies in the Action genre.**
-> Returns 10 Action movies including Kill Bill: Vol. 1 and Sucker Punch.
+> Returns 10 Action movies

 **Q: What genres does Toy Story belong to?**
-> Adventure, Animation, Children, Comedy, Fantasy
+> Animation, Children, etc.

 **Q: How many movies are in the Drama genre?**
 > 13,344 movies

 **Q: What are the top rated movies?**
 > Returns movies with highest average ratings from the sampled ratings data.

+## Actual Results due to small model
+> Based on the provided list of movies, here are some Action movies:\n\n1.
+Dragon Ball: The Curse Of The Blood Rubies (Doragon bôru: Shenron no densetsu)\n2.
+Dragon Ball Z: Bio-Broly\n3.
+Bionicle: The Legend Reborn
+> Toy Story belongs to the animation and children's film genres.
+> I don't know the answer to this question as no information is provided about the ratings or preferences of specific individuals or groups.
+>  I don't have enough information to provide an accurate answer.
+Can I help you with anything else?

 ---